pi-46-tropical-fox/fancy-todo/README.md

 Note: This will be updated accordingly.

+* RESTful API
 * (WIP) Mobile-friendly UI design, based on Tailwind CSS
-* (WIP) RESTful API
+* Pastee API
-* (WIP) Daily wallpapers by Bing
+* Daily wallpapers by Bing API
-* (WIP) Inspirational quotes
+* Programming quotes API

 ## Usage

 Head over to `server` folder, and run `npm i`.
+Then, rename `.env.template` to `.env`, and set the desired `SECRET` key inside there.

 After that, run `npx nodemon app` to start the server.
-More information about how the API works is in the `README.md` inside the same folder.
+More information about how the API works, refer to the `README.md` inside the same folder.

 Then, head over to `client` folder, and do the same steps as the `server` folder.

-And finally, open `http://localhost:3457` in the browser to start the app in action.
+And finally, open `http://localhost:<port>` in the browser to start the app in action.
+By default, inside `.env.template`, the provided port is `3457`.

 ## Feedback